-I am a big believer in reusing/recycling, so there are pieces that I keep and use in different ways each season.
-Here, I reused my 1-800-Flowers decorative pumpkin from a few years ago, filling it flowers, grasses, peppers, and succulents in a farm fresh palette.
+I am a big believer in reusing/recycling, so I have pieces that I keep and use in different ways each season.
+Here, I reused my 1-800-Flowers decorative pumpkin from a few years ago, filling it with flowers, grasses, peppers, and succulents in a farm fresh palette.

 Just line the basket with a small dish, bowl, or can.
-Cut a piece of floral foam to size and thoroughly soak the foam before placing in the dish.
-The foam will make it very easy to create your piece as it holds each insertion in place and provides hydration to keep your flowers fresh!
+Cut a piece of floral foam to size and thoroughly soak the foam before placing it in the dish.
+The foam will make it very easy to create your piece, as it holds each insertion in place and provides hydration to keep your flowers fresh.

 Keeping it green and lean

-Decorate with plants!
-They are affordable and have the added benefit of naturally cleaning the air in your home!
-The millet plants that I picked up at Smile Farms are a bit taller than normal for a centerpiece but still work.
+Decorate your fall table with plants!
+They are affordable and have the added benefit of naturally cleaning the air in your home.
+The millet plants I picked up at Smile Farms are a bit taller than normal for a centerpiece, but they still work.
 (I find that everything gets moved around once the food starts getting placed on the table anyway.)

-Having small unexpected accents like the green apple candles and the fresh-cut succulents on each plate can complete your look and keep your table decorated and festive even when all of the food has been served!
+Having small unexpected accents, such as the green apple candles and fresh-cut succulents, on each plate can complete your look and keep your fall table decorated and festive even after all the food has been served.

-Or use small potted succulents as individual place cards that that double as a take-home gift!
+You can also use small potted succulents as individual place cards that double as a take-home gift.

-Don’t be afraid to do a little foraging in your garden (or your neighbor’s — with permission, of course)!
-I live at the beach, so my garden is full of ornamental beach grasses and millet.
+Don’t be afraid to do a little foraging in your garden (or your neighbor’s — with permission, of course!).
+I live by the beach, so my garden is full of ornamental beach grasses and millet.
 And falling leaves are everywhere!
 This time of year offers an abundance of beautiful branches, berries, and grasses.